acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w4/H2 - Data analyst.md

 Element: 7.
 Value: -3. -3 is certainly not better than 4 - 2 - 1 + 1 + 5 - 3.
 So our current sub array is [4, -2, -1, 1, 5, -3].
 But this -3 makes it worse than our best, which is [4, -2, -1, 1, 5].
 Therefore [4, -2, -1, 1, 5] is the max sub array with a sum of 7.

+## Making this algorithim work for sales data
 If you haven't noticed, the main problem with this algorithim is that it is basically just looking for the patches of positive numbers that can best balance out the negative numbers between them (i.e the highest positive numbers separated by the least amount of negativity i.e as few elements of negative numbers as close to zero as possible).

 In other words, this algorithim expects a relative even distribution, perhaps uniform or normal, of positive and negative numbers.
 This is terrible for our sales data because we only have 2 and 3 digit positive numbers.
 IF we try this right now, it will just give us all the numbers, because its looking for the biggest sum you can get from a subarray of numbers.
 The maximum subarray.
 But in our case, the maximum subarray is the entire array, because there are no negative numbers to avoid.
 Each month, even the months with poor sales, add to the total number of sales.